Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Introduction

 Obviously, the scalar curvature of a Regge metric $g$ is not well-defined in the classical sense, unless attention is restricted to the interior of a $d$-simplex in $\mathcal{S}$.
 However, there is a natural way to interpret the scalar curvature (more precisely, the scalar curvature times the volume form) of $g$ in a distributional sense when $g$ is piecewise constant.
 One considers a linear combination of Dirac delta distributions supported on $(d-2)$-simplices $z$, each weighted by the \emph{angle defect} at $z$ times the volume of $z$.
 The angle defect measures the failure of the dihedral angles incident at $z$ to sum to $2\pi$.
 This definition of scalar curvature was posited by Regge in his discrete theory of relativity~\cite{regge1961general} and has since been given various justifications~\cite{cheeger1984curvature,christiansen2011linearization,christiansen2013exact}.

 The first aim of this paper is to study a generalization of Regge's definition of scalar curvature to piecewise polynomial Regge metrics in dimension $d=2$.
 It turns out that the appropriate generalization is a distribution with three contributions: the scalar curvature within each triangle, the jump in the geodesic curvature across each edge, and the angle defect at each vertex.
-Such a definition has been mentioned in the discrete differential geometry literature (see for instance~\cite[p.
-6]{sullivan2008curvatures})), but, to our knowledge, no efforts have been made to understand its convergence until now.
+Such a definition has been mentioned in the discrete differential geometry {and geometric analysis} literature (see for instance~\cite[p.
+6]{sullivan2008curvatures} {and~\cite[Corollary 3.1]{strichartz2020defining}}), but, to our knowledge, no efforts have been made to understand its convergence until now, {and it does not appear to have been mentioned in~\cite{li2018regge}.}

 The second aim of this paper is to give meaning to the Levi-Civita connection associated with a Regge metric $g$.
 We again restrict our attention to dimension $d=2$, where it is possible to encode the Levi-Civita connection locally with a scalar-valued one-form.
-We construct such a one-form by imposing metric compatibility strongly and the torsion-free condition weakly.
+We construct such a one-form {using certain rotation angles associated with parallel transport across edges in the triangulation}.
 Our construction leads to a distributional one-form $\Gamma_{\rm dist}$ whose distributional exterior \emph{co}derivative is equal to the distributional curvature of $g$ discussed above.
 As such, this one-form can be regarded as a distributional version of the Hodge star of the corresponding connection one-form from the smooth setting.
 When $g$ is piecewise constant, $\Gamma_{\rm dist}$ is a distribution supported on edges.
 This aligns with a common viewpoint in discrete exterior calculus~\cite{hirani2003discrete,desbrun2005discrete}, where discrete connections on two-dimensional triangulations are often regarded as discrete dual one-forms~\cite{leok2005discrete,crane2010trivial}; the discrete Hodge star of such a discrete dual one-form is naturally associated with (primal) edges of the triangulation, just as our distributional connection is.
+In fact, relative to an appropriate orthonormal frame, the distributional connection one-form that we construct encodes a parallel transport operator with the following properties.
+Along any curve $\mathcal{C}$ that lies entirely in the interior of a triangle, the parallel transport operator along $\mathcal{C}$ coincides with the smooth Levi-Civita parallel transport operator.
+If $\mathcal{C}$ crosses an edge, then the tangential and normal components of any vector are preserved during parallel transport across the edge.
+This is a widely used notion of parallel transport on triangulations~\cite{leok2005discrete,crane2010trivial,li2018regge,christiansen2011linearization}.